-It is very important to contact the police, even if you think you have not been hurt or you have sustained only minor injuries.
+According to Monge lawyer, it is very important to contact the police, even if you think you have not been hurt or you have sustained only minor injuries.
 When the police arrive at the scene of the crash, they will write a police report which you can use to file a claim for the damages you have incurred.

 When you’re talking to the investigating officer, you should tell him or her exactly what occurred.
 Moreover, if you’re asked whether you’re hurt and you are not sure, you should say that instead of saying no. This is because sometimes the pain and internal injuries from crashes can be felt hours or days after the incident.
 In fact, the only way to determine whether you have been internally hurt or not is by undergoing diagnostic testing.

 In some cases, police officers may fail to respond to a vehicle crash if there are no injured victims.
 If a police officer does not respond to the car accident you were involved in, you can file an accident report, which is available on the Department of Motor Vehicles site and at the police station.
 A police report is a crucial piece of evidence in your case that can be used to quicken the insurance company’s claims process.

 You should exchange contact information with other drivers who are involved in the crash as well.
 For instance, you should collect the other driver’s name and phone number.
 You can also collect the insurance company’s contact and policy number, the driver’s license number, and their license plates.

 Furthermore, if you’re able to, you should write a brief description of every vehicle involved in the crash including the year, model, and color.
 You can also write the exact location of the crash and a brief description of how it happened.

 Photograph the crash scene

 You can also use your phone camera to document the damaged vehicles, the crash, the scene, and your injuries.
 These photos depicting the aftermath of the crash will be used by your attorney as evidence to support your claim and by the claims, adjuster to calculate your compensation amount.